pengerno/slick-crud/readme.md

 - Can mark types and/or tables as read-only
 - Optional/Nullable values
 - Notifications of (failed) updates
+- (Optional) Changelog in a database with all updates (not creates and deletes for now)

 slick-crud is available for slick 2.1.0 on scala 2.11.